About The Women’s Book Vol 1: A Guide to Nutrition, Fat Loss and Muscle Gain

 The Women’s Book Vol 1: A Guide to Nutrition, Fat Loss and Muscle Gain sets out to address the above issues and more.
 In it, I look at the specifics of a woman’s physiology, not only how it differs significantly from a man’s, but how it’s unique characteristics affect how an optimal nutrition, fat loss diet or muscle gain approach should be set up.
 At over 400 pages virtually no topic goes undiscussed and the book represents a complete resource for women’s unique needs.

 While much of the information is related to exercise or training, this is not just a book for the lean female athlete or dieter.
-I have striven to make it not only as comprehensive as possible discussing the different hormonal situations or goals a woman might have.
-The information will benefit all women regardless of their current weight, body fat percentage or fitness level and I have attempted to make it relevant to as many woman as possible.
+I have striven to make it not only as comprehensive as possible by discussing not only the hormonal modifiers listed above but attempting to include a variety of distinct training goals such as general health and fitness (including bone health), the serious trainee, and physique competition along with strength/power, endurance and other performance sports.

 Hence the title: The Women’s Book.